 All classes at Maalot Yerushalayim, both kodesh and chol, have been recommended for credit by the National College Credit Recommendation Service (formerly PONSI).
 Limudei kodesh courses are evaluated as upper-level college classes.
-Most students graduate with a B.A. from Thomas Edison State University or Charter Oak State College, both Middle States accredited colleges.
-Other college options include Fairleigh Dickinson University, Empire State College and Excelsior College.
+Most students graduate with a B.A. from Thomas Edison State University or Charter Oak State College, both regionally accredited colleges.
+Other college options include Empire State College, Excelsior College, and Concordia College.

 Maalot students have gone on to many graduate schools such as Concordia (Sara Shenirer) Long Island University (Reb.
-Bulka), NYU, Adelphi, Columbia, University of Southern California, University of Maryland, Touro and Hunter College.
-They have pursued professions in education, social work, counseling, nursing, occupational and speech therapy, graphic and web design, computer science, business and others.
+Bulka), NYU, Adelphi, Columbia, University of Southern California, University of Maryland, Wurzweiler Yeshiva University, Touro and Hunter College.
+They have pursued professions in education, social work, counseling, psychology, nursing, physician’s assistant, occupational and speech therapy, graphic and web design, computer science, business and others.

 A year at Maalot Yerushalayim opens the door to professional employment opportunities.
 Our highly accomplished and professional chol teachers are yirei shamayim who inspire our students while giving them sophisticated skills.
-Our chol program offers the following academic tracks:
+Our program offers the following academic tracks

 Business and Accounting